-Application for and set down of trial date
+Application for and set down of trial date and divorce papers needed

 The plaintiff then makes an application for a trial date, allocated by the registrar.
 If this is not done within the prescribed number of days after the pleadings have been closed, the defendant may do so.

-Pre-trial conference The court may direct that an informal conference be conducted in the presence of the judicial officer in chambers, in order to consider a settlement of disputes.
+Pre-trial conference the court may direct that an informal conference be conducted in the presence of the judicial officer in chambers, in order to consider a settlement of disputes.

-Trial proceedings commence with both parties or their legal representatives being given an opportunity to deliver an opening address, in which the court is informed of the issues that are in agreement and those that are in dispute between the parties.
+Trial proceedings commence with either parties or their legal representatives being given an opportunity to deliver an opening address, in which the court is informed of the issues that are in agreement and those that are in dispute between the parties.